 To keep things simple, we invoice upfront.

-For monthly packages, you are billed on the 20th of the previous month for the agreed support level.
+For monthly support, you are billed before the start of the month for the agreed support level.

 For ad hoc support, we invoice upfront for the minimum block, and if you need additional time after that, we agree it before anything extra is done.